The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 One of our main goals is to obtain confidence intervals in the multi-dimensional parameter space describing the UV luminosity-halo mass relation (Equation \ref{eq:L_c}).
 This may be characterized by a parameter vector ${\bm \theta} = \left(p,q,r,M_{\rm UV,0},{\rm log_{10}}(M_1/{\rm M}_\odot)\right)$.
 The data vector ${\bf d}$ in this case describes the dust-corrected UVLF measurements in different magnitude and redshift bins.
 Typically, we consider the joint fit to the combination of the B21 and B22 measurements across six redshift bins from $z=5-10$.
 We assume that the B21 and B22 measurements are entirely independent of each other and simply combine them.
 We will also consider the fit to B21 alone (i.e. including only data in the field and ignoring the lensed UVLF measurements from the HFFs).
 In this case, the data vector is modified accordingly.
 The posterior probability $p({\bm \theta}|{\bf d})$ follows from Bayes Theorem as $p({\bm \theta}|{\bf d}) \propto p({\bf d}|{\bm \theta}) p({\bm \theta})$, where $p({\bf d}|{\bm \theta})$ describes the likelihood of the data given the model parameters, and $p({\bm \theta})$ characterizes the prior probabilities on the parameters.

 We adopt uniform priors on each parameter over the following range $\bm \theta=\left(p,q,r,M_{\rm UV,0}, {\rm log_{10}}(M_1/{\rm M}_\odot)\right)$: $([0.8, 2.5], [0.8, 2.5], [0, 2.5], [-25, -20], [10, 14])$.
 This prior range was adopted based on previous CLF fits to earlier UVLF data from \cite{Bouwens2015,Schive:2015kza}.
-These span a conservative range in parameter values and, as we will see in Figure \ref{fig:mcmc}, the likelihood functions are well-peaked within the range spanned by the priors.
+These span a conservative range in parameter values and ultimately the likelihood functions are well-peaked within the range spanned by the priors.
 We hence expect the results to be insensitive to the precise choice of priors here.

 For the most part, we assume a Gaussian likelihood function such that (minus twice) the natural logarithm of the likelihood function (or equivalently the $\chi^2$ value) may be written as:

 where the sum over $i$ runs over both different magnitude and redshift bins.
 The model UVLF, $\phi_{\rm model}(i)$, is determined at the center of the corresponding absolute magnitude and redshift bin using Equations \ref{eq:ST}, \ref{eq:phi}-\ref{eq:phi_m2}.
 We assume that the measurement errors, $\sigma(i)$, in different magnitude and redshift bins are uncorrelated.